mattermost/mattermost-handbook/contributors/mattercon/mattercon2021.md

 # MatterCon 2021

 MatterCon 20201 will be Mattermost's first VR conference.
-Using Oculus Quest 2 devices, we'll be meeting up virtually in June 2021.
+Using Oculus Quest 2 devices, we'll be meeting up virtually from June 22- 24, 2021.
 [Join the MatterCon2021 channel on Community](https://community.mattermost.com/core/channels/mattercon-2021).
 Use the hashtag #mattercon2021.

 ## When will I receive my Oculus Quest 2?